JuiceFW/JuiceFW/README.md

 #

 <b>English portfolio:</b><br><br>
 Hi!
 My name is Vladislav.
-I have four years of Python programming experience.
+I have over five years of experience in Python programming.
+I have written over a million lines of code.
 I do the work efficiently and quickly.
-I am well versed: with Excel tables, API, JSON and can use multithreading.
+I am well-versed in Excel spreadsheets, APIs, and JSON, and I can use multithreading.

 All my telegram works: https://t.me/juiceworks